DELIVERY FROM £5.99 & FREE FOR ORDERS OVER £300

 How to Use Ice Fountains at Your Venue: Tips and Safety

 Training your team on what ice fountains are, how they work, and how to use them safely is a highly important step to getting the most out of these neat little pyrotechnics.
+Staff training should include proper identification, handling, lighting techniques, and emergency procedures to ensure consistent safety standards.
 Read on to find out everything you need to know.

 Ice fountains venue